NaluCFD/Nalu/docs/source/theory/windEnergy.rst

 conditions and their interaction with the downstream turbines.
 First, the governing equations with all the terms necessary to model a wind farm are presented with links to implementation and verification details elsewhere in the theory and/or verification manuals.
+A brief description of Nalu's numerical discretization schemes is presented next.
 This is followed by a brief discussion of the boundary conditions used to model atmospheric boundary layer (ABL) flows with or without wind turbines (currently modeled as actuator sources within the flow domain).

 Currently Nalu supports two types of wind simulations:

-Precursor simulations
+**Precursor simulations**

   Precursor simulations are used in wind applications to generate time histories of turbulent ABL inflow profiles that are used as inlet conditions in